 Sweet potatoes or white potatoes?
 Which one is better for you in terms of nutrients, carbs, calories, and vitamins.
 Keep reading to find out and to discover the healthiest ways to cook with them.

-The fight between Sweet Potatoes vs Potatoes
+The battle between Sweet Potatoes vs Potatoes

 Nutritional value of potatoes vs sweet potatoes